martinvonz/jj/docs/contributing.md

    On Linux, you may be able to speed up `nextest` even further by using the `mold` linker, as explained below.

+### Using an alternative Rust compiler version

+To use a different version of the Rust compiler/toolchain for development, you can run:

+    rustup override set 1.80  # or any other version

+Or manually set it in individual `cargo` commands:

+    cargo +1.80 clippy --workspace --all-targets  # or any other version

 ### Using `mold` for faster tests on Linux